Gasillo/clickhouse-bulk/README.md

-  "remove_query_id": true, // some drivers sends query_id which prevents inserts to be batched "dump_check_interval": 300, // interval for try to send dumps (seconds); -1 to disable "debug": false, // log incoming requests
+  "remove_query_id": true, // some drivers sends query_id which prevents inserts to be batched "dump_check_interval": 300, // interval for try to send dumps (seconds); -1 to disable "debug": false, // log incoming requests "shutdown_fast": false, // dump all data to files instead of sending it to ClickHouse (shutdown speedup for hundreds of tables)
   "dump_dir": "dumps", // directory for dump unsended data (if clickhouse errors) "clickhouse": {
     "down_timeout": 60, // wait if server in down (seconds)